 But godliness with contentment is great gain.
 1 Timothy 6:6 KJV

-We have to come to terms with the reality that everyone has their own unique journey and story and that God is growing them into the specific position that He’s created them for in His body.
+We have to come to terms with the reality that everyone has their own unique journey.
+God is growing them into the specific position that He’s created them for in His body.
 When we see another person who has found their place and is thriving in their calling, do we compare ourselves to them?
 The spirit of envy and jealousy is a sneaky trap because if he can get us to become so focused on another person’s success or position, we can never grow up into the position that God created us uniquely for.

 For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
 For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.
 For the body is not one member, but many.
 If the foot shall say, Because I am not the hand, I am not of the body; is it therefore not of the body?
 And if the ear shall say, Because I am not the eye, I am not of the body; is it therefore not of the body?
 If the whole body were an eye, where were the hearing?
 If the whole were hearing, where were the smelling?
 But now hath God set the members every one of them in the body, as it hath pleased him.
 And if they were all one member, where were the body?
 1 Corinthians 12:12-19 KJV